Watched a pretty amazing show this weekend, called Virgin Diaries, about the lives of adult and middle-aged virgins.

 I guarantee you he thought of it.
 I guarantee you it haunted him, even – with every woman he saw, with every one he met; with every magazine he opened, movie he saw, porno he watched the thoughts in his head were the same…

-That he wanted her.
+That he wanted someone.

-That he was desperate for her.
+That he was desperate for someone.

-But that he’d never, ever get her.
+But that he’d never, ever get one.

 And so there’s an important reason why his virgness (we’re just gonna assume that’s a real word) is the complete opposite of my lack of lifetime elephant adventures.